 During the investigation process, both the Complainant and the Respondent will have an equal opportunity to provide the investigator with relevant evidence and/or specific witness information.
 It is possible that more than one meeting may be necessary for Complainant and Respondent to have opportunity to respond to information obtained.

 The Investigator will prepare an investigative report that will include a summary of relevant information of each interview, provide a summary of factual information, and include any relevant documentation collected.
 It should be noted, some information disclosed during investigation may not be relevant or appropriate to include in the investigative report.
 Specifically, the parties’ sexual history with anyone other than each other (to the extent relevant to the complaint) or disclosure of medical or mental health conditions, diagnoses, and/or treatment generally will not be included.

 The Complainant and Respondent will each have opportunity to review the investigative report, in the presence of a College official, and deliver a response to the investigative report.
 An impact statement may be provided, in writing, to be provided for review by a trained Adjudicator.
 The investigative report is then delivered to the Adjudicator for review and adjudication.

 In some instances, during or at the conclusion of the investigation, the parties may voluntarily agree to end the formal process and utilize one of the informal resolution processes described above.
-Where informal resolution is appropriate for the circumstances (and such circumstances do not involve allegations of sexual violence), the Title IX Coordinator will make a decision about whether the matter may be resolved through an informal process.
+Where informal resolution is appropriate for the circumstances (and such circumstances do not involve allegations of sexual violence), the Director of Nondiscrimination and Title IX will make a decision about whether the matter may be resolved through an informal process.

 At any point the College may institute community-based efforts such as educational initiatives and/or trainings, as appropriate for prevention.